The endomorphisms monoid of a homogeneous vector bundle

-\begin{remark} It is well known that $\Aut _A(E)\cong_{am} \Aut _A(E')$ (or $\End _A(E)\cong_{am} \End _A(E')$) does not imply that $E\cong E'$.
-However, Corollary \ref{coro:casotrivial} shows the trivial bundle is characterized by its endomorphisms monoid.
-One can see that in the case of the trivial bundle, $\operatorname{Z}^0_A(I_r)=\bk^*\operatorname{Id}$ acts by homotheties in the fiber.
-In the general case, the group $\operatorname{Z}_A^0(E)$ could be larger and there could exist two different irreducible representations of the same dimension.
-This is the main obstruction to generalize Corollary \ref{coro:casotrivial}, and raises the following \end{remark}
+\begin{remark} It is well known that there exist homogeneous vector bundles $E, E'$ such that $E\not\cong E'$ whereas $\Aut_A(E)\cong_{am} \Aut _A(E')$.
+Even the stronger condition $\End _A(E)\cong_{am} \End _A(E')$ is not sufficient in order to guarantee that $E\cong E'$.
+However, Corollary \ref{coro:casotrivial} shows that the trivial bundle is characterized by its endomorphisms monoid.
+One can see that $\operatorname{Z}^0_A(I_r)=\bk^*\operatorname{Id}$ acts by homotheties in the fiber.
+In general, the group $\operatorname{Z}_A^0(E)$ could be larger and there could exist two different irreducible representations of the same dimension.
+This is the main problem we encounter when trying to generalize Corollary \ref{coro:casotrivial}.
+Thus, it raises the following question. \end{remark}